Percentage Off vs. Fixed Amount Discounts: Which Converts Better?

 - Cart growth: Keeps incentivizing customers to add more

-- Margin protection: Only shown to hesitant visitors—dedicated buyers pay full price
+- Margin protection: Only shown to walk-away visitors—dedicated buyers pay full price

 Testing Discount Depth with Growth Suite